JerBouma/ThePassiveInvestor/README.md

 - MacOS
     - ```open dist/ThePassiveInvestor.app```

+## Troubleshooting
+The following issue is known:
+- <b>Error pyi_rth_certifi</b>: include the files found in the folder "SSL" to the main directory of the program.
+Alternatively, download the latest release which fixes this issue.

 ## Disclaimer
 While the program allows you to make financial decisions more easily, it explicitely <i>does not</i> make the decisions for you.
 Therefore, these